-- The VUI should be useful – it should be created with the intent of fulfilling a need.
+- VUI should be useful – it should fulfil a need.

-As voice design continues to grow exponentially, companies have begun to use it to enhance customer experiences and increase their profitability.
-Companies are experimenting with conversational ads and voice search abilities, turning what used to be one-way marketing into a two-way conversation.
+As voice design continues to grow, companies are using it to enhance customer experiences and increase profitability.
+Companies are experimenting with conversational ads and voice search abilities, transforming one-way marketing into a two-way conversation.

 Applications of voice design

-- Banking, where users can access account statements, pay their mortgage and loans and transfer between accounts using smart speakers.
+- Banking – users can access account statements, pay mortgages and loans, and transfer between accounts using smart speakers.

-- Healthcare, where voice assistants can be used to eliminate unnecessary paperwork, allowing emergency responders more time to focus on the needs of the patient.
+- Healthcare – voice assistants can eliminate unnecessary paperwork, allowing emergency responders to focus on the needs of the patient.

-- The hospitality industry has also started providing Google Assistants to assist guests with translations.
+- Hospitality – Google Assistants have been used to assist guests with translations.

-- Travel companies have also started providing voice-first services and restaurants have begun incorporating voice ordering capabilities.
+- Travel – travel companies have provided voice-first services and restaurants have utilised voice ordering.